lassoan/SlicerSegmentationRecipes/CTSkullStripping/README.md

 Prerequisites
 -------------

-- SegmentEditorExtraEffects extension is installed.
+- SegmentEditorExtraEffects and SurfaceWrapSolidify extensions are installed.
 - Head CT image is loaded.

 Recommended workflow